aws-samples/mistral-on-aws/MCP/MCP_Mistral_app_demo/README.md

 1. Start the application using one of the methods above
 2. Type your queries and questions in the input field
+3. Include image URLs in your message to enable visual understanding
-3. The AI assistant will respond and use available tools as needed
+4. The AI assistant will respond and use available tools as needed
-4. Type 'quit', 'exit', or 'q' to exit the application
+5. Type 'quit', 'exit', or 'q' to exit the application

+### Image Support

+The application can process images from URLs.
+Simply include an image URL in your message, and the system will:
+- Automatically detect and extract the image URL
+- Process and optimize the image for the AI model
+- Include the image in the query to the model
+- Support multiple image formats (JPEG, PNG, GIF, WebP)

 ## Available Tools